MiniDiscordThemes/Snippets/UnreadShake/README.md

 ![Unread Shake on a server and channel](preview.gif)

 ## Usage
+### Custom / Quick CSS
-Paste the following at the start of Custom / Quick CSS:
+Paste the following at the start:
 ```css
 @import url("https://minidiscordthemes.github.io/Snippets/UnreadShake/UnreadShake.css");
 ```